eosho/ARM/README.md

 ### How are we doing this

-- Utilizing [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) to promote developoment ease and more concise syntax compared to ARM (JSON).
+- Utilizing [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) to promote development ease and more concise syntax compared to ARM (JSON).
 You can directly call functions from other resources or modules.
 - Infrastructure tests to promote a trusted and deployable environment every single time.
 - etc...